wagslane/go-password-validator/README.md

 ## What Entropy Value Should I Use?

 It's up to you.
-That said, here is a pretty good graph that shows some timings for different values:
+That said, here is a graph that shows some common timings for different values, somewhere in the 50-70 range seems "reasonable".

+Keep in mind that attackers likely aren't just brute-forcing passwords, if you want protection against common passwords or [PWNed passwords](https://haveibeenpwned.com/) you'll need to do additional work.
+This library is lightweight, dones't load large datasets, and doesn't contact external services.

 ![entropy](https://external-preview.redd.it/rhdADIZYXJM2FxqNf6UOFqU5ar0VX3fayLFpKspN8uI.png?auto=webp&s=9c142ebb37ed4c39fb6268c1e4f6dc529dcb4282)

-Somewhere in the 50-70 range seems "average"

 ## How It Works

 First, we determine the "base" number.
 The base is a sum of the different "character sets" found in the password.

-The current character sets include:
+We've *arbitrarily* chosen the following character sets:

 * 26 lowercase letters
-* 26 uppercase
+* 26 uppercase letters
 * 10 digits
 * 5 replacement characters - `!@$&*`
 * 5 seperator characters - `_-., `